Humeur/Luxray/README.md

 <p align="center">
 This project is a very summary and incomplete implementation, its only purpose was to be used during a video game creation project (Bomberman project).
-His main interest is to create a wrap adding object oriented features, to write better and faster code and also, at this time, to familiarize myself with the wrap concept.
+His main interest was to create a wrap adding object oriented features.
 </p>
 <p align="center">There are also a few "todo" scattered around, the project was stopped during development anyway, the goal was already more than fulfilled and this wrapper was starting to become a bit overkill.</p>